celer-pkg/celer/docs/en-US/advance_generate_cmake_config.md

-# How to automatically generate cmake configuration files
+# How to automatically generate cmake config files

-&emsp;&emsp;We all know that many third-party libraries do not use cmake to build, and after installation, they will not generate cmake configuration files.
-This makes it not easy to use cmake to find them.
+&emsp;&emsp;We all know that many third-party libraries do not use cmake to build, and after installation, they will not generate cmake config files.
+This makes it not easy let cmake find them.
 Although we can use `pkg-config` to find them, it can only be used on Linux.
-Now, Celer can generate cmake configuration files for them, so they can be used on any platform.
+Now, Celer can generate cmake config files for them, so they can be used on any platform.

-**1. How to generate cmake configuration files for libraries without components**
+**1. How to generate cmake config files for single target**

-For example, x264, you should create a cmake_config.toml file in the version directory of the port.
+For example, x264, you should create a **cmake_config.toml** file in the version directory of the port.

 ```
 └── x264